mably/ppcd/README.md

 [![Build Status](https://travis-ci.org/mably/ppcd.png?branch=master)]
 (https://travis-ci.org/mably/ppcd)

-btcd is an alternative full node bitcoin implementation written in Go (golang).
+ppcd is an alternative full node peercoin implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use for over 6 months as of May